James Stillman: Biography

 Stillman was an investor in a Fractional Warrant of the Baltimore & Ohio Railroad.

 Along with Edward Henry Harriman, Jacob Henry Schiff and William Rockefeller, he controlled the most important Texas railroads (including the Texas and Pacific Railway, the Southern Pacific Railroad, the International-Great Northern Railroad, the Union Pacific Southern Railway, the St. Louis, Brownsville and Mexico Railway, and the Mexican National Railroad).

 In 1876, Stillman supported Porfirio Díaz's overthrow of the government of Mexico by the Revolution of Tuxtepec.

-He was chairman of the board of directors of the National City Bank and retired in 1908.
+He was president and later chairman of the board of directors of the National City Bank and retired in 1908.

 He died on March 15, 1918, at his home at 9 East 72nd Street.
 His funeral was at St. Bartholomew's Episcopal Church, New York.

-Personal life & family
+Personal life and family

 James Stillman was married to Sarah Elizabeth Rumrill from 1855 to 1925.
 Together they had: